Find Affordable College Courses

 $3,876 Average Tuition & Fees

 Our analysis found University of Florida-Online to be the best value school for communication and journalism students who want to pursue a degree in Florida.
-Located in the midsize city of Gainesville, UF Online is a public college with a moderately-sized student population.
+Located in the medium-sized city of Gainesville, UF Online is a public college with a moderately-sized student population.

 Read full report on Communication & Journalism at University of Florida-Online